Topanga, California: Government and infrastructure

-The County of Los Angeles Public Library operates the Topanga Library located on 122 N Topanga Canyon Blvd.
+The County of Los Angeles Public Library operates the Topanga Library, at 122 N Topanga Canyon Blvd.

 The Los Angeles County Fire Department operates Fire Station No. 69 in Topanga as a part of Battalion 5.
-During the 1960s and 1970s, "problematic firefighters" were placed here under the supervision of James O. Page.
+During the 1960s and '70s, "problematic firefighters" were placed here under the supervision of James O. Page.

 The Los Angeles County Sheriff's Department (LASD) operates the Malibu/Lost Hills Station in Calabasas, serving Topanga.

-The United States Postal Service Topanga Post Office is located at 101 South Topanga Canyon Boulevard.
+The United States Postal Service Topanga Post Office is at 101 S Topanga Canyon Blvd.

 The California Highway Patrol, West Valley Area, handles the traffic on the State Route and in the unincorporated areas.

 The Topanga Coalition for Emergency Preparedness (T-CEP) operates an Emergency Operations Center (EOC) near the Topanga Town Center.

 Education

 Most Topanga residents are zoned to schools in the Los Angeles Unified School District.
+LAUSD schools with attendance boundaries including most of Topanga include: